Quinten/geuze/data/pages/widgets.md

 ---
 # Widgets

-This is a page with examples of the different kind of widgets.
+This is a page with examples of widgets, that have been developed for this template on top of the widgets provided by Netlify CMS.

 ## Pancake